JoshPaulie/WiseOldMan-Py/README.md

 # Pythonic Wise Old Man wrapper.

+WiseOldMan-Py is a simple Python wrapper for wiseoldman.net, an Old School RuneScape stat tracking site.

-This project is in a working state, but lacks many features.
+> 🛈 This project is in a working state, but lacks many features.

 You can add me on discord [here](https://discordapp.com/users/177131156028784640) if you are interested in helping me package this up for others to use.